Wang Xing: Politics

-On 3 May 2021, Wang posted a Tang Dynasty (618–907 AD) poem about book burning on Fanfou, a social media platform owned by himself an action widely seen as a veiled swipe against Chinese Communist Party General Secretary Xi Jinping's administration's clampdown on civil society, intellectual and academic freedom since ascension to office.
-The poem, entitled "Book Burning Pit" speaks about the late emperor Qin Shi Huang's practice of beheading scholars and burning books, only to be overthrown by illiterate rebels later during his reign.
+On 3 May 2021, Wang posted a Tang Dynasty (618–907 AD) poem about book burning on Fanfou, a social media platform owned by himself.
+The action was reported by Quartz News as a veiled swipe against the general secretaryship of Xi Jinping's clampdown on civil society, intellectual and academic freedom since ascension to office.
+The poem, entitled "Book Burning Pit," speaks about the late emperor Qin Shi Huang's practice of beheading scholars and burning books, only to be overthrown by illiterate rebels later during his reign.

 As a result of the post, Meituan's shares plunged 7.1% on the same day, wiping $36.98 billion from the company's market cap over the subsequent weeks.
-The firm also subsequently came under scrutiny from the Beijing Municipal Human Resources and Social Security Bureau and became the target of an anti-monopoly investigation from the State Administration of Market Regulation, widely seen as political reprisal for Wang's comments.
+The firm also subsequently came under scrutiny from the Beijing Municipal Human Resources and Social Security Bureau and became the target of an anti-monopoly investigation from the State Administration of Market Regulation, reported by Bloomberg News as political reaction for Wang's post.